Louise Patten, Baroness Patten: Novelist

 She is the author of the novels Bad Money, a thriller based in the City of London, and Good as Gold, a historical novel about the Titanic disaster.
-In Good as Gold she said that the sinking had been caused by an error on the steering deck, due to confusion between competing systems of navigation orders.
+In Good as Gold she claimed that the sinking had been caused by an error on the steering deck, due to confusion between competing systems of navigation orders.
+However, this claim, reportedly told her by her grandmother Sylvia Lightoller when Patten was ten, goes against multiple witness accounts at the U.S. and U.K. inquiries into the sinking and has been dismissed by Titanic historians due to lack of evidence and corroborating accounts.